 Description

-At the left, abutting the rear of the single storey annex, is a two-storey return with pitched natural slate roof and rendered chimney to the party wall with the annex.
-Its walls are painted smooth render.
-The gable and left cheek are blank.
-The right cheek has a tongued and grooved sheeted door with two paned transom to ground floor left and a 6/6 sliding sash window with horns and granite cill to the right.
-The first floor has a 1/1 sliding sash window with horns and painted granite cill, positioned in line with the ground floor window.
+Abutting the rear of the one-storey annex is a two-storey return with a pitched natural slate roof and rendered chimney to the party wall.
+Walls are painted smooth render; the gable and left cheek are blank.
+The right cheek has a t+g sheeted door with two-paned transom to the ground floor left and a 6/6 sliding sash window with horns and granite cill to the right.
+First floor has a 1/1 sliding sash window with horns and painted granite cill, in line with the ground floor window.

 To the front is a mature garden with mature trees and shrubs.
-To the rear is a yard containing a long two-storey outhouse, now converted into a games room, with pitched natural slate roof and painted rubble walls.
+To the rear is a long two-storey outhouse, converted into a games room, with pitched natural slate roof and painted rubble walls.
 Behind it are the remains of two low outhouses, possibly once used for domestic animals.
-Land to the rear, now under separate ownership, was once the orchard to this property.
+Land to the rear, now under separate ownership, was once the orchard to the property.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.